-Brent and the two braddahs were so happy to find the magic wishing fish.
-He gives away wishes to those with knd and generous hearts.
+The brothers followed Brent and found the Magic Wishing Fish in his cave.
+He lived there with his mercat friend, Beautiful Bella.
+Brent and the two braddahs were so happy to find the Magic Wishing Fish.
+He gives away wishes to those with kind and generous hearts.

-^{} Braddahs is Hawaiian Pidgin for brothers.
+Braddahs is Hawaiian Pidgin for brothers.

-The magic wishing fish knew the brave brothers had rescued the kitten earlier that day.
+The Magic Wishing Fish knew the brave brothers had rescued the kitten earlier that day.
 He also knew Brent guided the brothers to his cave.

-Because of their actions, the magic wishing fish knew all three cats had hearts that were generous and kind.
+Because of their actions, the Magic Wishing Fish knew all three cats had hearts that were generous and kind.

-Then the magic wishing fish gave Brent and the braddahs three wishes!
+Then the Magic Wishing Fish gave Brent and the braddahs three wishes!
 They were so excited they started jumping up and down waving their paws in the air.

-What would you wish for if you had found the magic wishing fish?
+What would you wish for if you had found the Magic Wishing Fish?